Wild Arctic: Attraction summary

-Queue and preshow
+Queue and pre-show

-Guests queued outside the "Franklin Exploration Center", where it was presumed that they were waiting to board a helicopter which took them to "Base Station: Wild Arctic".
-The queue outside the attraction included numerous murals of the Arctic animals and scenery as well as various HD TV monitors that showed various clips about the Arctic and its animals running on a loop.
+Guests queued outside the Franklin Exploration Center, waiting to "board a helicopter" which took them to Base Station: Wild Arctic.
+The queue included numerous murals of Arctic wildlife, as well as screens that showed clips about the Arctic and its animals.

-Once inside the building, guests were divided into either traveling by helicopter (the ride portion) or traveling by foot / walking (in which they viewed the ride film without the motion).
-Guests who required stationary seating were taken directly to a Gate Boarding Room B where they viewed the ride film and then the interactive animal exhibit.
+Once inside the building, guests were divided into groups "traveling by helicopter" (those who wanted to ride) or "traveling by foot" (those who wanted to view the film in a stationary viewing room with no movement).
+Guests who requested stationary seating were taken directly to a viewing room where they viewed the film and exited into the interactive animal exhibits.

-Guests experiencing the actual ride were taken into a room with an information board showing the flight departure schedule, as well as a large projection screen in front of them which showed another random clip about facts of the Arctic.
-From here, guests entered the pre-flight boarding station where they lined up into multiple rows to prepare for their helicopter flight.
-Soon, a video came on the screen in which the Operations Coordinator for the Franklin Exploration Center explained that the center is a support facility for Base Station Wild Arctic, and that both facilities were founded by Thomas Purcell in 1937, who strived to have man survive in the Arctic climate to research the area.
-The Coordinator further explained that guests would be traveling to Base Station Wild Arctic in the White Thunder helicopter.
-A brief restriction spiel was played before she then turned the show over to Co-Pilot Norm "Snowman" Miller, played by Rick Ducommun.
-Miller began to explain that the White Thunder was being piloted by Captain Emerson, but was interrupted by White Thunder's computer, which warned of a severe arctic storm in their path.
-Miller then explained the safety rules to guests, and ended the video.
-The doors to White Thunder then opened, and guests boarded the ride vehicle via a drawbridge-style ramp.
+Guests experiencing the ride were taken into the "pre-flight boarding station", where they watched a video in which the operations coordinator for the Franklin Exploration Center explained that the center is a support facility for Base Station: Wild Arctic, and that both facilities were founded by Thomas Purcell in 1937, who strived to have man survive in the Arctic climate to research the area.
+The coordinator further explained that guests would be traveling to Base Station: Wild Arctic in the White Thunder helicopter.
+Co-pilot Norm "Snowman" Miller, played by Rick Ducommun, would be interrupted by the helicopter's computer, which warned of a severe arctic storm incoming.
+The informative video would end, and guests boarded the ride vehicle.

-During the attraction's later years in San Diego, the pre-show was removed and was updated with a new pre-show explaining animals in the attraction then turned to a crew member for safety information.
-The ride itself was not altered and stayed the same.
+During the San Diego iteration's later years, the pre-show was updated with a new pre-show describing the animals in the attraction.